Flexible FTN-Aided OTFS Modulation for High-Mobility LEO Satellite-to-Ground Communications: Introduction

 \subsection{Orthogonal Time Frequency Space}

-To navigate this high-mobility landscape, \textit{orthogonal time frequency space} (OTFS) modulation has emerged as a revolutionary waveform paradigm \cite{ref4}.
-By transforming the information symbols into the Delay-Doppler (DD) domain rather than the traditional Time-Frequency (TF) domain, OTFS converts the rapidly fading, doubly-selective channel into a quasi-static, sparse interaction \cite{ref5}.
-This domain transformation allows the receiver to separate multipath delays and Doppler shifts, effectively converting multiplicative fading into a simpler convolutional interaction.
-Compared to other newly proposed waveforms such as Affine Frequency Division Multiplexing (AFDM) or Orthogonal Delay-Doppler Modulation (ODDM) \cite{ref6}, OTFS offers a distinct advantage: it fully exploits the diversity across the entire time-frequency grid through 2D spreading.
-This mechanism provides enhanced resilience against fractional Doppler shifts and eliminates the need for complex chirp parameter tuning, making it a robust candidate for the unpredictable LEO environment.
+To address these high-mobility conditions, orthogonal time frequency space (OTFS) modulation serves as an effective waveform \cite{ref4}.
+By transforming information symbols into the delay-Doppler (DD) domain instead of the time-frequency (TF) domain, OTFS converts the rapidly fading, doubly selective channel into a quasi-static and sparse interaction \cite{ref5, ref6}.
+This domain transformation enables the receiver to separate multipath delays and Doppler shifts, converting multiplicative fading into a convolutional interaction.
+Compared to alternative waveforms including affine frequency division multiplexing (AFDM) and orthogonal delay-Doppler modulation (ODDM) \cite{ref7}, OTFS fully exploits the diversity across the entire time-frequency grid through two-dimensional spreading.
+This mechanism provides resilience against fractional Doppler shifts and eliminates the requirement for chirp parameter tuning.
+Plus, the localized and sparse channel representation in the DD domain facilitates efficient channel estimation.
+This property reduces the pilot overhead required to track rapid channel variations, thereby preserving valuable spectral resources.
+These combined properties establish OTFS as a robust candidate for LEO environments.